 The ghost carp, however, lacks scales on its head, much like all other carp species.
 It can vary in color and has long rear fins.
 The hue of ghost koi might still differ.

 While some have bodies that are entirely one color, others have black or metallic patterns.
 A yellow ghost carp is produced by mating mirrors or common carp with yamabuki.
 Ghost koi’s colors change and become more vivid as they get older.
-The ghost koi has thick, rubbery lips and slightly protruding upper jaws like other carp species.
+They have thick, rubbery lips and slightly protruding upper jaws like other carp species.

-They can get as big as two feet long and six pounds in weight.
-It has been studied for many years, but ghost carp’s appearance and size is an intriguing subjects.
-No one is certain why these fish have grown so big, though there are a few different theories regarding how they got to be invasive.
+Ghost Carp can get as big as two feet long and six pounds in weight.
+They have been studied for many years, but the koi’s appearance and size is an intriguing subjects.
+No one is certain why these fish have grown so big.

 Habitat